Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Results

 We choose a pivot frequency $\epsilon_0=20\,\,{\rm GeV}$, and fit for the amplitude $F_0$ and spectral index $\alpha$ as free parameters.
 We imposed flat priors on both parameters: $\alpha \in [-3 ,0]$ for both decay and annihilation, and $F_{0}^{\rm dec} \in [0.001, 3] \times 10^{-29}\,\,{\rm GeV^{-2}s^{-1}}$ and $F_{0}^{\rm ann} \in [0.01, 3] \times 10^{-29}\,\,{\rm {\rm cm}^3GeV^{-3}{\rm s}^{-1}}$.
 We sample the resulting posterior distribution using {\tt emcee}.

 We tabulate the constraints on $F_0$ and $\alpha$ for each redshift bin, and for the coadded measurements of $F_n$ in Table \ref{tab:plaw}.
-For the coadded measurements, we obtain the following spectral indices: $\alpha^{\rm dec} = -2.23 \pm 0.0842$ and $\alpha^{\rm ann} = -2.24 \pm 0.0972$ for decay and annihilation respectively. \cite{1812.02079} modelled the unresolved \gammaray spectrum detected by {\it Fermi}-LAT as a double power-law with an exponential cut-off, obtaining the following spectral indices: $-2.55 \pm 0.23$ and $-1.86 \pm 0.15$, where the two spectral indices correspond to the case in which the detected spectrum is sourced by a double-population scenario.
+For the coadded measurements, we obtain the following spectral indices: $\alpha^{\rm ann} = -2.31 \pm 0.08$ and $\alpha^{\rm dec} = -2.19 \pm 0.08$ for annihilation and decay respectively. \cite{1812.02079} modelled the unresolved \gammaray spectrum detected by {\it Fermi}-LAT as a double power-law with an exponential cut-off, obtaining the following spectral indices: $-2.55 \pm 0.23$ and $-1.86 \pm 0.15$, where the two spectral indices correspond to the case in which the detected spectrum is sourced by a double-population scenario.
 As noted in \cite{1812.02079}, these spectral indices are compatible with blazar-like sources and mis-aligned active galactic nuclei at energies above and below a few GeV, respectively.
+Our measurement for the annihilation and decay spectral indices lie in between both of these measurements, with the annihilation spectral index being compatible with the first measurement.
 Our measurements lie somewhat in between both values. \cite{2205.12916} obtained a spectral index of $-2.75^{+ 0.71}_{-0.46}$, in agreement with our results. \cite{1002.3603} obtained a slightly steeper index of $-2.41 \pm 0.05$ for a single power-law by modelling detected {\it Fermi}-LAT sources and the diffuse Galactic \gammaray emission for energy ranges of 0.2 to 100 GeV (probing most of the energy range considered in this work).
-Our results are also in excellent agreement with those of \cite{1709.01940} (see e.g. their Table 5), who determined the spectral index of diffuse \gammaray emission through cross-correlations of earlier Fermi data with a large set of galaxy samples, including 2MPZ and WI-SC.
+Our annihilation spectral index is compatible with \cite{1002.3603}.
+Our results are in excellent agreement with those of \cite{1709.01940} (see e.g. their Table 5), who determined the spectral index of diffuse \gammaray emission through cross-correlations of earlier Fermi data with a large set of galaxy samples, including 2MPZ and WI-SC.

 Our measurements of $F_0$ for decay and annihilation are shown in Fig. \ref{fig:F0vsz} as a function of redshift.
-As already anticipated in Figs. \ref{fig:cls} and \ref{fig:Feps}, we observe a clear trend for the amplitude of $F(\epsilon)$ to grow with redshift, especially for DM decay, which should not be the case if the detected signal were caused by DM processes.
+As already anticipated in Figs. \ref{fig:cls} and \ref{fig:Feps}, we observe a trend for the amplitude of $F(\epsilon)$ to grow with redshift, especially for DM decay, which should not be the case if the detected signal were caused by DM processes.
 Quantifying the evidence for this trend is not entirely straightforward a priori, given the non-negligible overlap between the six redshift bins explored here.
 We will do so in Section \ref{ssec:res.astro}.